If you're seeing this page, you're probably wondering why we're sending you emails asking you to click a link for apparently no reason.

 In recent years, email providers like Gmail and Outlook have started to monitor user behavior to decide whether certain emails should be considered spam.

 If you continue to receive emails from someone, but don't open or click them, Gmail and other services consider those messages to be unimportant to you.

 (Yes, really—Gmail knows whether you're opening messages or not, and takes this into consideration when deciding whether something is spam.)

 If even a handful of other people mark that same sender's messages as spam, Gmail believes them, and is much more likely to block of all of our messages.

-So it's essential that the people we're sending messages to actually open them (clicking a link tells our system that you've opened a message).
+So it's essential that the people we're sending messages to actually open and click them.

-If we see no activity for 60 days, we have no choice but to drop you as a subscriber.
+If we see no activity for a long time, we have no choice but to drop you as a subscriber.
 Nothing personal—we just don't want to end up in spam.

 But that's not the only problem.